 Once the bad guy is down, her next task is clear: get the hell on the radio and advise dispatch what’s going on!
 Which she did: “Shots fired!” she said into her radio the very second Ruis finally went down, which speed is amazing.
 It’s then dispatch’s job to get medics rolling there — yes, without the deputy asking for them.
 With shots fired, the odds of injury (at the very least) are extremely high, so general protocol is to get them rolling immediately after making sure nearby officers are alerted to back her up.
 If an officer later says they aren’t needed, fine: the responding medics can be stood down.

 But meanwhile, assuming it’s safe to do so, her next job is to move his weapons out of reach and provide first aid to the bad guy — to actually try to save his life.
 Usually this won’t happen until at least one backup unit arrives: this is still an extremely dangerous time, and she needs to take stock of whether there is anyone else around the scene who could be an additional threat, or witnesses.
 The video doesn’t go on long enough to determine if she did, but with the guy still conscious and verbally resisting, I wouldn’t have made direct contact immediately either.

-The real “then what?” is the tough part: relieved of duty while investigators probe every angle of what happened, second by second.
+The real “then what?” is the tough part: the deputy is relieved of duty while investigators probe every angle of what happened, second by second.
 She has to tell the story again and again and again so that if she remembers a tiny little detail she didn’t mention before, it can be documented while it’s all still fresh in her mind.